Features in C# 7 - Pattern matching

 if (o is null) return; // constant pattern "null"

-var pattern where input value will be assigned to primitive type based on the value.
+var pattern where input value will be assigned to primitive

 if (o is var x) Console.WriteLine($"it's a var